Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 # Analyze documentation

-Reads the actual blog post, extracts main features:
+Reads the actual blog post, extracts main features and breaking changes.

 8. Pricing Breakdown: Is Free Really Better?